67 items found for ""

 - Riviera Organisation | Event Services | Valbonne

-We are a creative network of event professionals on the French Riviera, born from the idea that "every event is a story waiting to be told" Behind every successful event is a beautiful story (plus a lot of joy & hard work) What will your story be?
+We are a network of event professionals & story tellers on the French Riviera, born from the idea that 'every event is a story waiting to be told' Behind every successful event is a beautiful story (plus a lot of joy & some work too).
+What will your story be?
 Let's Imagine There are endless options and opportunities but which are right for you?
 Where do you start?
 Planning your event is like gazing across a limitless horizon towards infinity.
 Everything is possible, but where do you start?
 How do you uncover all the hidden treasures?
 How do you transform your vision into a masterpiece?
 Good news!
 You're now in touch with a team of local experts and experienced event specialists ready to unlock the full potential of the French Riviera.
 We choose to focus your infinity not to limit it.
 From the thousands of options, we help select those rare gemstones that fit and work together.
 We are the creative sparks to add the energy, the soundtrack and the highlights to your event.
 We are the comforting rays of sunshine to enlighten the planning process and make your event shine.
 Meet your team Its easier than ever You’ll have an English-speaking local event expert alongside you every step of the way.
 Sit back, relax and enjoy the process from beginning to end.
 It’s also better value All costs are optimised and our fees are honest and transparent.
 You pay just for the services you value.
 How reassuring is that?
 It’s safer Our promise is that everything is safe, professional and legal on every level, taking into account all the new post-pandemic regulations.
 It’s kinder to the planet Aware of our wider responsibilities, we prioritise eco-friendly solutions , and we always cover our carbon footprint.
 Let's start planning A Friendly Exchange A 30 minute discussion about your event with one of our local experts 30 min Let's talk Let’s start by offering you valuable information and some friendly tips free of charge with no obligation.
 Ask us about venues, recommendations for specialist suppliers or contacts for local bands.
 You can follow up with the vendors direct, assured that you will be getting the best possible price.
 You can book directly online or sign up for a wealth of information.
 You are just one step away from unlocking the full potential of the French Riviera for your event.
 What next?
 Find out more about our services and how we can assist you.
-Bullet point Bullet point Bullet point Find a specialist event professional Get advice on stunning venues Check dates of major Riviera events Bullet point Bullet point Bullet point Book amazing entertainment Ask about technical support Read remarkable event stories Bullet point Bullet point Bullet point Browse our photo gallery Be inspired by videos of events Visit our events blog What Clients Say “I wanted to convey my sincerest thanks and gratitude for the superb job you performed on our Star Wars – Episode III events … You should deﬁnitely take pride in knowing your eﬀorts went a long way … which I’m convinced was a big factor in our success across Europe.”
+Bullet point Bullet point Bullet point Find a specialist event professional Get advice on stunning venues Check dates of major Riviera events Bullet point Bullet point Bullet point Book amazing entertainment Ask about technical support Read remarkable event stories Bullet point Bullet point Bullet point Browse our photo gallery Be inspired by videos of events Visit our events blog Out of gallery What Clients Say “I wanted to convey my sincerest thanks and gratitude for the superb job you performed on our Star Wars – Episode III events … You should deﬁnitely take pride in knowing your eﬀorts went a long way … which I’m convinced was a big factor in our success across Europe.”
 Sean McGinn, Lucasfilm “Events are stories waiting to be told, built on the purest and most beautiful emotions to create joyful moments, memorable experiences and meaningful relationships”